nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 All messages and values mentioned in this chapter are scoped to a single connection between two nodes.
 *Alice* and *Bob* are used to represent two nodes connected to each other.

-The protocol generally operates as follows:
+The protocol operates by comparing transaction pages, starting at the last page and working back when pages differ.

 1. Bob sends a State message in response to a gossip message when conditions require so (§6.2.1):
     * XOR of all known transaction references.